JoanwaMaina/Analyzing-Amazon-Reviews-Sentiment-Classification-with-NLP-and-Deep-Learning/README.md

 ### •	Model Building

 Two deep learning models, a Simple RNN and an LSTM, are built to predict the sentiment of the reviews.

-The Lstm Model, test accuracy is 0.902 which indicates a good performance to this model.
+The LSTM Model, test accuracy is 0.902 which indicates a good performance to this model.

 The Simple RNN model is at 0.865 accuracy which is lower than the LSTM model performance.